noryev/lilypad-add-module-tutorial/readme.md

 - Docker installed on your local machine
 - A Lilypad.network account

-## Step 1: Clone the Lilypad Repository
+## Step 1: Create your own Module Repository

-First, create your own repository for your project to use with the lilypad network.
+First, create your own repository for your module to use with the Lilypad network.
+Ill use Github.